 - Confirm that the necessary services are exempted from Doze.

 - If possible, use FCM for downstream messaging.

 - If your users must see a notification right away, use a FCM high-priority message.

 - Provide sufficient information within the initial message payload (to avoid unnecessary subsequent network access).

 - Set critical alarms with

-Test all applications (especially preloaded applications) in Doze mode.
-For details, refer to Testing Doze and App Standby.
+Test all apps (especially preloaded apps) in Doze mode.
+For details, refer to Testing with Doze and App Standby.